xBounceIT/WinOTP/README.md

-# WinOTP - A FOSS Desktop TOTP Client
+# WinOTP - A FOSS Desktop TOTP Client for Windows

 TBD